Eastern U.S. swelters with heat wave, power outages

 | WASHINGTON

-WASHINGTON Relentless heat gripped much of the eastern United States for a fourth straight day on Monday, with about 2.1 million homes and businesses without power after violent storms and soaring temperatures killed at least 18 people.
+WASHINGTON Relentless heat gripped much of the eastern United States for a fourth straight day on Monday, with nearly 2 million homes and businesses without power after violent storms and soaring temperatures killed at least 18 people.

 Power companies warned it could take several days to restore electricity completely in some areas as much of the United States sweltered in a heat wave.
-Two hundred and eighty-eight temperature records were set nationwide on Sunday.
+On Sunday, 288 temperature records were set nationwide.

 "Above-normal temperatures will continue to affect a large portion of the country from the northern Plains to the Mid-Atlantic over the next few days," the National Weather Service said.

+"It's quite a big wind event," said Dave Kellenbenz of the National Weather Service in nearby Grand Forks, North Dakota.

+Storms also struck in southern Illinois, Kentucky and Tennessee, the weather agency said.

-Many areas will see temperatures from 90 degrees Fahrenheit to more than 100 degrees (37.7 C), it said in a statement.
+Many areas will see temperatures from 90 Fahrenheit (32 Celsius) to more than 100 F (37.7 C), it said in a statement.
 Excessive heat warnings and advisories remained over much of the mid-Mississippi Valley and southern states.

-Severe thunderstorms were possible in Kentucky and Missouri and in the north-central states, the weather agency said.

-Emergencies were declared in Maryland, Ohio, Virginia, West Virginia and Washington because of damage from a rare "super derecho" storm packing hurricane-force winds across a 700-mile (1,100 kilometer) stretch from the Midwest to the Atlantic Ocean.
+Emergencies were declared in Maryland, Ohio, Virginia, West Virginia and Washington because of damage from a rare "super derecho" storm packing hurricane-force winds across a 700-mile (1,100-km) stretch from the Midwest to the Atlantic Ocean.

 With power lines down across the region, the U.S. government told federal workers in the Washington area they could take unscheduled leave or work from home on Monday and Tuesday.